Rohitbhandari007/Rohitbhandari007/README.md

 ## [ded](https://rohitprofile12.herokuapp.com)

-## I'm a Student, Developer, and Musician!!
+## I'm a Developer
 ### Currently Studying Bsc.
-CSIT (2nd Semester)
+CSIT (4nd Semester)

 - 🔭 I like to write clean code.
 - 🌱 I’m currently learning Core Python.
-- 👯 I’m looking to collaborate with other geeks in python and music
+- 👯 I’m looking to collaborate with other geeks in django and react
-- ⚡ Interest : I love to watch walls and play guitar

 ### Connect with me: